Digilent/digilent-vivado-scripts/README.md

 ----
 ## Known Issues
-* Each developer needs their own version of the configuration file, config.ini, for each project they are woking on.
+* Each developer may need their own version of the configuration file, config.ini, for each project they are woking on.
 The configuration file should be moved to somewhere outside of the repo submodule to accomodate this, in a predictable location on Linux and Windows.
 The python script will need to be updated to accomodate this, a location and less generic name will need to be chosen for the configuration file.
 * The "archive project" functionality of Vivado may include local SDK sources in the release archive.
 This should be avoided so that users have a clean workspace to Export and Launch SDK into.
 The current process requires that the project's SDK workspace is created external to the Vivado project.
 * There is some danger that modifications to Digilent's board files may break existing projects, it may be worth considering adding the vivado-boards repository as a submodule to project repositories.
 * Releases do not contain a hardware handoff, requiring that the user open Xilinx SDK directly, rather than through Vivado.